Julesbrn/evm-social/README.md

 This is the contract address of the backend smart contract.
 If you are using my contract, this can be excluded as the default should work.
 If you are using a custom contract address, fill that here.
 It should be in the format of 0x1234567890abcdef1234567890abcdef12345678

 ## PAGE
-This is the "page" that your are viewing.
+This is the "page" that you are viewing.
 There are two scenarios

 ### You are viewing a user's profile
 Only the user may post to their own profile.